-Inside: An important childhood lesson in respect for others is in being reliable.
+Inside: An important life lesson in respect for others is in being reliable.
 Teach reliability to kids so they can be great friends and good leaders.

 You’ve waited weeks for a night out with your gal pals.
 Or, if you’re like most moms, you can’t plan ahead that far, but you’ve had a ladies’ night out planned all week.
 Suddenly, you’re receiving messages from your friends canceling for various reasons.